Asynchronous Operations: To Implement an Asynchronous Operation

 var repairPriceItem = RepairPrices.Current;

-/*Execute ValidatePrices method asynchronously
+// Execute the ValidatePrices method asynchronously by

 PXLongOperation.StartOperation(this, () => ValidatePrices(repairPriceItem));